-However, if you’re contributing too much and not using all the money before it expires, you lose money.
+However, you lose money if you’re contributing too much and not using all the money before it expires.
 Overloading your FSA because it’s not taxable isn’t the best approach.
 You have to use all the money, or you lose it.

 What qualifies for a flexible spending account?

 You qualify for an FSA if your employer offers one.
 However, your employer isn’t required to provide one to you.

 Can I withdraw money from my FSA card?

 You can’t withdraw cash or a check from your FSA card.
 The money on the card must be spent on eligible healthcare expenses, whether in the form of reimbursements or debited from an FSA card.

 What happens if you don’t use the money in your flexible spending account?

 If you don’t use the money in your flexible spending account, your funds may be entirely erased after the deadline.
 However, some employers allow your HSA funds to roll over, or they may offer a grace period where you can still use your money.